 Careers In Business

-A broad-based undergraduate program in the liberal arts is one of the most satisfactory preparations for graduate study in business administration and management, and large numbers of Denison graduates continue their studies in programs across the country.
-Although the current national trend is to encourage students to work several years between their undergraduate and M.B.A. programs, Denison students can receive advice on preparing for business school.
+A broad-based undergraduate program in the liberal arts is one of the most satisfactory preparations for graduate study in business administration and management, and many Denison graduates continue their studies in programs across the country.
+The current national trend is to encourage students to work several years between undergraduate and M.B.A. programs and Denison students can receive advice on preparing for business school.

 If you are planning a career in business, you may be interested in earning a Masters in Business Administration (MBA), a Master in Management (MM), or a similar professional degree.
 The purpose of an MBA education is to provide training in the theory and practice of business management.
 Professional management programs are based on the premise that people can learn to manage all types of business situations more effectively.